 #7 Backpacking Milos

-The island of Milos in the Cyclades is one of the lesser-visited Greek islands, despite being magnificently beautiful and relatively cheap!
+The island of Milos is one of the best destinations for Greek island hopping.
+The island is one of the lesser-visited Greek islands, despite being magnificently beautiful and relatively cheap!
 This is what makes it an ideal spot for backpackers.
 You can not only lounge on glorious Greek beaches, soak up local culture and visit photogenic villages and landscapes, but you’ll avoid the mega crowds that are known to take over famous islands like Mykonos and Santorini.

-One of the only things that Milos lacks for backpackers is hostels, but like many other Greek islands, travelers can find pretty cheap guesthouses and hotels.
+One of the only things that Milos lacks for backpackers is hostels, but like many other Greek islands, travellers can find pretty cheap guesthouses and hotels.
 If you’re travelling with a friend or as part of a group, will be very affordable.
 Similarly, you’ll probably want to hire a moped to get around.
-The island is quite large and public transport is fairly infrequent.
+The island is quite large, and public transport is fairly infrequent.

 Submitted by Chrysoula, Travel Passionate